Prady089/Weatherman/README.md

 TZ: America/Chicago

-Units are fixed to Celsius.
+Units are fixed to Celsius by design.

-▶️ How It Runs
+⚙️ How Automation Works
-Daily Dashboard
+Dashboard Generation

-Runs automatically every morning (cron)
+Runs once per day via cron

-Can also be triggered manually from GitHub Actions
+Can be triggered manually

 Generates docs/index.html

-Deployed via GitHub Pages

-Alerts
+Automatically committed and deployed

+Alert Engine

 Intended to run every 10–15 minutes

+Stateless across runs except for a small state file

-Sends notifications only when something changes
+Sends notifications only when a new event occurs

-Uses state tracking to avoid duplicates
+🧠 State Management

+A small JSON state file tracks:

+Whether a rain alert has already been sent

+Last recorded feels-like temperature

+This allows the system to:

+Detect threshold crossings

+Avoid duplicate alerts

+Reset naturally when conditions change

-📱 Notification Experience
+📱 Notification UX Philosophy

+Notifications are designed to be:

+Short

+Actionable

+Rare

+Trustworthy

 Example cold alert: